nothings/single_file_libs/.github/pull_request_template.md

 **Please consider postponing the PR if the submission does not guarantee most of the conditions above.**

-You can also chat/discuss about C/C++ and Game development in our discord channel: https://discord.gg/2fZVEym The server is meant to be a pleasant space to chat about C, C++, Libs and Game development especifically.
+You can also chat/discuss about C/C++ and Game development in our discord channel: https://discord.gg/2fZVEym The server is meant to be a pleasant space to chat about C, C++, Libs authoring and Game development specifically.